Trump: His support for black colleges remains ‘unwavering’

-WASHINGTON (AP) — President Donald Trump says his support of historically black colleges and universities remains “unwavering.”
+WASHINGTON (AP) — President Donald Trump declared Sunday that his support for historically black colleges and universities remains “unwavering.”

-Trump issued a statement late Sunday to clarify an earlier statement that some interpreted as meaning the president planned to end a capital financing program that helps these institutions repair, renovate and build new facilities.
+Trump sought to clarify an earlier statement that some higher education officials interpreted to mean that he planned to end a capital financing program that helps these institutions repair, renovate and build new facilities.
+Congressional Black Caucus members criticized the move.

 Most Read Stories